briar/briar-desktop/TRANSLATION.md

 To update translations locally, first install `transifex-client`.
 You can then pull updates with `tx pull -a`.

+If that command added a language that was previously not supported, you have to manually insert the language code in [Settings.kt](./src/main/kotlin/org/briarproject/briar/desktop/settings/Settings.kt) for it to be shown in the language selection.

 The Localization Lab has some instructions and advice for developers, too, at https://www.localizationlab.org/roles-guidelines#developer.